SusanneWalden/OnthePhenologyofProtists/02_Seasonal_Variation/DifferentiallyAbundantOTUs.md

 Differentially Abundant OTUs
 ================

-With following method we caclulated OTUs that appeared to be differentially abundant in one of the two sampling season.
+With following method we calculated OTUs that appeared to be differentially abundant in one of the two sampling seasons.
 Therefore, the DESeq2 package was used.

 Load data
 ---------